jstelzer/zettelkasten/003-recursive-ethics.md

 Creation is not justified by instinct or culture—but possibly by a sacred act of radical responsibility grounded in metaphysical humility.

 V. What's Next?
-This is a profound start to a potential philosophical treatise.
-As you expand it, consider these steps:

 Develop a vocabulary: coin precise terms like existential consent, ontological recursion, or psychedelic realism.